 Part 1.
-Research and write 1-2 paragraphs, with citations, describing the taxonomy, native range (if known; if not, please describe), and current distribution of the plant you've chosen.
+Natural History.
+Research and write 1-2 paragraphs, with citations, describing the taxonomy, native range (if known; if not, please explain), and current distribution of the plant you've chosen.

 Part 2.
+Botanical Perspective.
 Research and write 1-2 paragraphs, with citations, detailing the useful parts of the plant.
 What tissues, exudates, or metabolites are important?
 Where are they located in the plant?
 What does the plant use these things for?